opengovfoundation/hr-manual/markdown/manual.md

 Once each participant has completed their summary, the standup may be ended.
 Should a topic be raised that requires more in depth discussion, a separate meeting should be scheduled.

-#### Weekly All Hands
-We meet once a week as a complete team for no more than 30 minutes to discuss organization-level topics, share important updates, and, most importantly, celebrate our work through informal talks or product demos.
-Should a topic be raised that requires more in depth discussion, a separate meeting should be scheduled.

-Participation in the weekly standup is required of all organization employees and must allow for the full participation of all employees regardless of geographic location.

 #### Book Clubs, "Family" Meals, and Other Informal Rituals
 We are a small, close knit team.
 To maintain a balanced, healthy, and fun organization, we encourage the formation of informal gatherings and groups.
 Any employee may sponsor an informal gathering or group so as long it is are open to all employees and supports organizational health.

 As in any endeavor, it is critical that any informal gathering or group clearly define its purpose and the expectation placed upon its participants.

 ### Tools & Services We Use
-We utilize an ever-changing array of tools and platforms to get our work down.
+We utilize an ever-changing array of tools and platforms to get our work done.
 Employees are expected to familiarize themselves with all tools that are applicable to their work areas.
 Trial and adoption of new tools is encouraged and should be done in a collaborative manner with your colleagues to encourage operational alignment and discourage tool siloing.

 We do our best to keep our [tool and platform](tools.md)] list up to date.